pawan00207/QUICK-BITE/README.md

 Run the Application:

-npm start  # For frontend
+npm start  # For frontend (using HTML, CSS, Node.js)
-we use HTML ,CSS ,NODE-JS ..

 Access the App:Open http://localhost:5500 (or relevant port) in your browser.

 Contribution